A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

 Restoration is an application in medical imaging which is used to improve the quality of images that may be corrupted or distorted due to factors such as noise, low resolution and blurring.
-Reconstruction is a mathematical process that converts raw medical data into target image. \autoref{tab:res_overview} provides an overview of Mamba based models applied in medical image restoration/reconstruction along with parameters, descriptions and the availability of code. \autoref{fig:Restoration architecture} shows the workflow of Mamba-based models in medical image restoration/reconstruction task.
+Reconstruction is a mathematical process that converts raw medical data into target image. \autoref{tab:res_overview} provides an overview of Mamba based models applied in medical image restoration/reconstruction along with parameters, descriptions and the availability of code.
 Key Mamba-based architectures used in this application are explained as follows.

 Zheng \textit{et al.} \cite{zheng2402fdvisionmamba} presents \textbf{FDVM-Net} which is designed for endoscopic exposure correction and it leverages frequency-domain reconstruction to achieve high-quality image restoration.
 To capture spatial features and global dependencies, FDVM-Net combines Mamba and convolutional blocks.
 This combination serves as the foundation for a dual-path network architecture, which separates processing of the image's phase and amplitude information.
 Furthermore, FDVM-Net applies a frequency domain cross-attention module to improve the performance of network.